WilgnerFSDev/nvidia-overlay-hijack-rs/README.md

 ```

 ## 🎨 **Extensibility**
 New drawing functions can be easily implemented using the draw_element function provided by OverlayHelper.
-This function provides all the necessary resources and specific properties and differents drawing logic can be defined within the function scope or inside the draw_element function if necessary.<br>
+This function provides all the necessary resources, specific properties and differents drawing logic can be defined within the function scope or inside the draw_element function if necessary.<br>
 Here is an example with the draw_rect function:
 ``` rust
 pub fn draw_rect(&mut self, (x, y): (f32, f32), (width, height): (f32, f32), stroke_width: f32, color: (u8, u8, u8, u8)) {